DrewScatterday/tortoise_MangioRVC/README.md

 ## Improvements:
 - [ ] Adopt Streamlit UI from fast tortoise fork for easier use and even faster inference times (since models can be loaded into seperate from inference)
+- [ ] Dockerfile that will run the UI straight away for easier usage
 - [ ] Make install process less hacky with a .bat setup file or having a .7z file that has everything installed
 - [ ] Maybe create a precompiled PYPI package that makes it easier to use
 - [ ] Do some testing on a 3090/4090 to get some speed benchmarks